Orantes Grant: Dallas Cowboys

-Grant was selected by the Dallas Cowboys in the seventh round (219th overall) of the 2000 NFL Draft, reuniting with George Edwards who was his position coach in college.
+Grant was selected by the Dallas Cowboys in the seventh round (219th overall) of the 2000 NFL draft, reuniting with George Edwards who was his position coach in college.
 As a rookie, he was deactivated for the first 2 games.
 He was a backup behind Dexter Coakley and tied for fourth on the team with 11 special teams tackles.

-In 2001, he appeared in 10 games (one start), while missing 3 contests with a torn meniscus and 2 with a ankle injury.
+In 2001, he appeared in 10 games (one start), while missing 3 contests with a torn meniscus and 2 with an ankle injury.
 He collected 16 defensive tackles (one for loss), one forced fumble, one fumble recovery and 8 special teams tackles (tied for fifth on the team).
 He was released on September 1, 2002.

 Washington Redskins

 On December 4, 2002, Grant was signed by the Washington Redskins as a free agent.
 He appeared in one game.

 In 2003, he appeared in one game and was waived on October 28.